biona001/ghostknockoff-gwas-reproducibility/README.md

 To run the provided examples, one need to
 1. Install all required `R` packages
 2. Download pre-computed knockoff statistics
-They steps are described below.
+These steps are described below.

 ### Installing `R` dependencies